marialysyuk/Konstruktor/README.md

 and the adapted version of relation ranking is taken from [Hu, N., Wu, Y., Qi, G., Min, D., Chen, J., Pan, J. Z., & Ali, Z. (2023).
 An empirical study of pre-trained language models in simple knowledge graph question answering.
 World Wide Web, 1-32.](https://github.com/HuuuNan/PLMs-in-Practical-KBQA).

+## Requirements

+To run the repository use Dockefile and the corresponding requirements.txt file.

+## Datasets

+In the **Datasets** section you can find subsets of datasets used in the paper.

+Moreover, in the **Filtration** section is presented code for the filtering process of each dataset.

+Originally, datasets are taken from [SimpleQuestionsWikidata](https://github.com/askplatypus/wikidata-simplequestions), [RuBQ 2.0](https://github.com/vladislavneon/RuBQ), [LC-QuAD2.0](https://github.com/AskNowQA/LC-QuAD2.0) and [Mintaka](https://github.com/amazon-science/mintaka).